karthikeyanmuthurangam/extensive-vision-ai-program/Session4/README.md

 ##### Learning Rate
 - Learning Rate helps in faster network convergence.
 - Default learning Rate of the Adam optimizer is 0.001, increasing it to 0.003 and decreasing the learning rate with respect to the epoch has helped in improving the accuracy
-- Higher learning rate (> 0.004) has been improving the accuracy significantly in this model.
+- Higher learning rate (> 0.004) is not improving the model accuracy

 ## MNIST Convolution Neural Network Model - 4 (Session_4_Fourth.ipynb)